Create Menu

 New Sketch Material

 This menu contains the Cinema 4D volume shaders.
-These are described under 3D Volume Shaders.
+A description of these shaders can be found under 3D volume shaders.

 Other commands